 - There is a free forever plan for up to two people.

-- Monday allows multiple task assignees, making it easier to manage tasks with more than one participant.
+- Monday allows multiple task assignees, making managing tasks with more than one participant easier.

 - There are more than 50 integrations that make it easier to mix Monday into your current workflow.